dabit3/full-stack-react-native-appsync-workshop/README.md

 > When prompted for __Do you want to use default authentication and security configuration?__, choose __Yes__

-Now, we'll run the push command and the cloud resources will be created in our AWS account.
+Now, we'll run the push command and the cloud resources will be created in your AWS account.

 ```bash
 amplify push